websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/developing-themelets.md

 ## Extend the Theme with a New Themelet

-Theme's can have mutliple Themelet extensions.
-Here you'll create a new Themelet to extend the Theme in just a few steps that prints to the console whether the Theme is being viewed on Desktop or Mobile.
+Themes can have mutliple Themelet extensions.
+Here's how to add a new Themelet that prints to the console whether the Theme is being viewed on Desktop or Mobile:

+1. Make sure you're in the `m2t6-impl` folder where the other projects are.
-1. [Install the Theme Generator](../reference/installing-the-theme-generator-reference.md) and run the [Themelet sub-generator](../reference/installing-the-theme-generator-reference.md#generator-and-sub-generator-commands) with the command below:
+1. If you have not done so already, [Install the Theme Generator](../reference/installing-the-theme-generator-reference.md) and run the [Themelet sub-generator](../reference/installing-the-theme-generator-reference.md#generator-and-sub-generator-commands) with the command below:

     ```bash
     yo liferay-theme:themelet